 D. Nuts, Seeds & Fruits

-- Walnuts: Rich in fatty acids that add shine to dull hair.
+- Walnuts Rich in Omega-3 fatty acids and Biotin.
+Walnuts add shine to dull hair and help seal the outer hair cuticle.

-Many gym-goers add raw egg whites to their shakes for protein.
-This is a mistake for your hair.
-Raw egg whites contain a protein called Avidin.
+Many people add raw egg whites to post-workout shakes for protein.
+But raw egg whites contain a protein called Avidin, which binds to Biotin in your digestive tract and prevents it from being absorbed.

 How Much Biotin Do You Need?